ZerothAngel/zPermissions/README.md

 ## Concepts ##

-*   Groups are global &mdash; across all worlds.
+*   Groups are "universal" &mdash; across all worlds.
 There are no plans to introduce world-specific groups.

 *   However, players and groups may have world-specific and/or region-specific permissions.
 These permissions are only in effect when the player is in that particular world and/or region.

 *   The most general permissions are applied first.
-So that means: global group permissions, world-specific group permissions, region-specific global permissions, then finally region-specific and world-specific permissions.
+So that means: universal group permissions, world-specific group permissions, region-specific universal permissions, then finally region-specific and world-specific permissions.
 Then repeat all that, but for player permissions.

 *   Players may be members of multiple groups.
 Groups may be assigned a priority &mdash; a higher priority means the group is applied later so it